-You're only five steps away from a gorgeous DIY wall gallery.
+You're only a few steps away from a gorgeous DIY wall gallery.
 Whether you're using frames, paintings, or photos, these hanging gallery wall ideas are guaranteed to spruce up your space.

 Hanging a gallery wall is the perfect way to show off a unique wall-hanging art collection.
 But finding the perfect layout for a gallery wall can seem like a daunting task.
 There are so many elements to consider before hanging art on the wall.
 With these easy five steps, hanging your own gallery is simple, not stressful.